Emanuel-Afro/Yeneta-Online-Tutor-Portal/README.md

 #Project Description

-This is a Senior project.We are designing a web based application that will help students and mentors to find eachother easily.
+This is a project.We are designing a web based application that will help students and mentors to find eachother easily.

 #Starting The Project